-An ID issued by Veteran Affairs (VA) can NOT be used for voting.
-If you have a retired U.S. Uniformed Service ID card issued by the U.S. Department of Defense that is within the expiration requirement, you may use it for voting purposes.
+Yes an ID issued by Veteran Affairs (VA) can be used for voting in Wisconsin.
+If you have a retired U.S. Uniformed Service ID card issued by the U.S. Department of Defense that is unexpired or has no expiration date, you may use it for voting purposes.